 Now what?

-I needed two more panels but since I purchased the only set of these particular curtains I knew that they didn’t have any more.
+I needed two more panels but since I purchased the only set of these particular curtains, I knew that they didn’t have any more.
 That’s when I got creative.
 Could I buy a different pattern and use them together?
 Sure!

 Can you attach two grommet curtain panels together?

 I was able to find a few more sets of panels that were of the same color family but had a fun pattern!
+It’s a good idea when purchasing two different patterns to stay with a similar or complimentary color so it doesn’t look too random.
+You can see I chose a plain fabric with a gray color and a patterned fabric in the same color family.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the amazon links and other affiliate links in this post.